 PAN has an administrative fee of only 5%.
 This means that $0.95 of every dollar PAN receives goes directly toward helping patients.
 For the last six years, PAN spent less than one penny of each dollar it received on fundraising.

-Watch the short video below to learn more about the PAN Foundation from patients and providers who have worked with us.
+Watch the short video below to learn more about the PAN Foundation.